heptarch/heptarch.github.io/drafts/egcoin.md

 \text{egcoin} = \text{e.g. (example)} + \text{coin (create a new word)}.
 $$

-This has a clear link to "eggcorn",
+This has a clear link to "eggcorn".